Stuffed Pork Tenderloin

 - 1 teaspoon freshly ground black pepper

-- 8 slices thin Prosciutto or ham divided
+- 3 oz thin Prosciutto or ham (divided)

 Instructions

-- In a small bowl, combine olive oil, minced garlic, rosemary, salt and black pepper.
-Set aside.
-Preheat oven to 450 degrees.
+- In a small bowl, combine the extra-virgin olive oil, minced garlic, chopped (or dried) rosemary, kosher salt, and freshly ground black pepper.
+Set aside until ready to use.
+(If using dried rosemary, measure out 2 teaspoons.)

-- Using a fillet knife, double butterfly the tenderloins to flatten--make two long horizontal cuts, one on each side, which will divide the tenderloin into thirds, without cutting all the way through.
+- Using a separate cutting board for meat and a fillet knife, double butterfly the tenderloins to flatten–make two long horizontal cuts, one on each side, which will divide the tenderloin into thirds, without cutting all the way through.
 Open up so that you have a large rectangle of meat.
-Using the heel of your hand, gently flatten the meat to 1/2" thick.
+Using a meat tenderizer, flatten the meat until 1/2″ thick.
 Repeat with the second tenderloin.

-- Cover each tenderloin with 4 slices of the Prosciutto, then spread 1/2 cup of the Parmesan over the ham, leaving a one-inch border.
+- Cover each tenderloin with 4 slices of the Prosciutto, then spread 1/2 cup of the grated Parmesan along the center of the tenderloin, leaving a one-inch border.

-- Starting with the long side, roll up each tenderloin so that the stuffing is in a spiral pattern.
+- Starting with one long side, roll up each tenderloin so that the stuffing is in a spiral pattern.
 Tie the roasts with cooking twine every 2 inches.
-Lightly brush roasts with remaining herb-oil mixture.
+Brush the outside of each tenderloin with remaining herb-oil mixture.

-- Heat a large skillet with oil.
-Add the roasts and cook, turning to coat the outsides until browned.
+- Next you’ll heat a large skillet with olive oil over medium-high heat.
+Add the tied roasts and cook for a few minutes, turning to coat the outsides until browned.
+(Browning the meat will help sear in the juices, making this entrée tender and juicy.)

 - Transfer the tenderloins to a baking sheet lined with foil and place in the preheated oven.
-Cook for 15-20 minutes until internal temperature reaches 145 degrees.
-Remove from heat and tent with foil.
-Let rest for 5 minutes.
+Cook for 15-20 minutes until internal temperature reaches 145°.

 - To serve, remove the string and cut into 1" slices.
 This will serve 10-12.